 More activities can be found on the City's Festivals and Events Calendar at http://ow.ly/IMye30heuqo.

 Winterlicious Culinary Event Series tickets

-Tickets are now on sale for the Culinary Event Series that will be part of Winterlicious 2018, running from January 26 to February 8.
-The series will feature seven unique cooking and dining experiences hosted by some of Toronto's finest venues and chefs.
+Tickets are now on sale for the Culinary Event Series that will be a part of Winterlicious 2019, running from January 25 to February 7.
+The series will feature 13 eclectic and exciting food experiences.
+Tickets make for a perfect holiday gift.
 Details are available at https://www.toronto.ca/winterlicious.

 More information is available at http://www.toronto.ca/waste.

 The City's winter operations will continue as usual during the holidays.
 Local road plowing will begin when the snow stops falling and if the snow accumulation has reached at least eight centimetres.
-Residents are reminded that 311 will only take service requests for specific snow clearing after the crews have had a chance to clear the snow.
-Please don't call 311 during the storm to ask when a street will be plowed.
-Residents can track where plows and salt trucks are and which roads have been serviced using the City's real-time, online tracking map, available at http://www.toronto.ca/PlowTO.
+Residents are reminded that 311 will only take specific snow-clearing service requests after the crews have had a chance to clear the snow and are asked not to call 311 during the storm to ask when a street will be plowed.
+Residents can track where plows and salt trucks are and which roads have been serviced using the City's real-time, online tracking map available at http://www.toronto.ca/PlowTO.